nextflow-io/nextflow/README.md

 }
 ```

-In doing that, processes will be executed as SGE jobs by using the `qsub` command, and so your pipeline will behave like any
+In doing that, processes will be executed by Nextflow as SGE jobs using the `qsub` command.
+Your
-other SGE job script, with the benefit that *Nextflow* will automatically and transparently manage the processes
+pipeline will behave like any other SGE job script, with the benefit that *Nextflow* will
-synchronisation, file(s) staging/un-staging, etc.
+automatically and transparently manage the processes synchronisation, file(s) staging/un-staging, etc.

 Cloud support